seanhmccune/wfhb_log_app/README.md

 You need to download this to make sure that the phone number field works when you run django locally: [download here](https://github.com/stefanfoulis/django-phonenumber-field)

+This is the tutorial on the base template.
+[Click Here](http://effectivedjango.com/tutorial/static.html)

 ## GAE

 Google app engine tutorial: [tutorial] (http://www.lynda.com/Google-App-Engine-tutorials/Deploying-example-app/144080/159207-4.html?autoplay=true)